chuang4150/Project-4-CS-373/README.md

 ### Mediator Pattern

-The Observer pattern is represented by the AnswerSurvey class being the Observer and the Surveys class being the Subject.
-Surveys acts a database for all of our surveys.
-When a new survey is added to the list in Surveys, AnswerSurey is notified and the code to show users the new question is run.
+The Mediator pattern is represented by the Mediator interface and SurveyMediator class.
+The implementation shifts the interaction between the CreateSurvey class to the SurveyMediator class.
+So if you were to change the implementation of how the program interacts with the different QuestionType classes, you would not need to modify createSurvey but instead make changes to the mediator.